makannew/use-delayed-function/README.md

 - #### `delayedFunction`
   - Is a wrapper function which always returns a promise.
   - It accepts and passes down arguments to the `originalFunction`.
-  - It will resolve to return value of `originalFunction`.
+  - It will resolve to return value of the `originalFunction`.
   - Consecutive calls to this function will cancel previous unfinished calls.

 - #### `cancelIt(doNotReject)`
-  - Is a function which will cancel any planed call to `originalFunction`.
+  - Is a function which will cancel any pending call to `originalFunction`.
   - If it was too late and `originalFunction` already fired it will break the chain and ignore its return value.
   - Calling this function will cause reject of `delayedFunction` if `rejectOnCancel===true` otherwise leave the promise in pending state to be removed by garbage collector.
   - If `doNotReject==true` it won't reject the promise even `rejectOnCancel===true`

-  - unless it canceled before by either new call or by
-    `cancelIt` method.
+- #### `originalFunction`
+  - It can be a regular or async function
+  - It can accept arguments and return values
+  - Any `setState` or DOM manipulation is forbidden inside this function because it causes error if component was unmounted.

 - #### `delay`
-  - Is amount of delay before calling the `originalFunction`
+  - Is delay before calling the `originalFunction`
   - Is in milliseconds
   - If not specified considered as 0
   - If it specified by a prop or state any changes to its value will change delay duration in runtime

 - #### `rejectOnCancel`
+  - Is an optional boolian parameter.
+If not specified considered as `false`
   - If `rejectOnCancel===true` the canceled calls will reject to `{ message: 'Function call canceled', timestamp: Date.now() }`